 When moving out of a room, whether at the end of the year or during a room move, it is imperative to follow proper check-out procedures.
 Improper check-out will result in a minimum of a \$35.00 charge.
-It is important to get your hall staff (Resident Assistant, Community Assistant, Assistant Neighborhood Coordinator, Community Director, or Neighborhood Coordinator) involved as soon as you begin thinking about a room move.
+It is important to get your hall staff (Resident Assistant, Community Assistant, Assistant Residential Coordinator, involved as soon as you begin thinking about a room move.
 You may not move to another room on campus without working with the hall staff.
-A proper check out begins by removing all personal belongings, removing all trash/recycling and disposing of it properly, cleaning the room/suite/apartment, and returning the space to the condition at check-in, including return beds to their settings/bunked status.
+A proper check out begins by removing all personal belongings, removing all trash and recyclables disposing of it properly, cleaning the room/suite/apartment, and returning the space to the condition at check-in, including return beds to their settings/bunked status.